fantacytyx/vscode-tortoise-svn/README.md

 ## Features

-tortoise-svn provides commands to open TortoiseSVN window for workspace rootPath for update, commit, log, revert, cleanup, add, diff, blame, lock and unlock.
+tortoise-svn provides commands to open TortoiseSVN window for update, commit, log, revert, cleanup, add, diff, blame, lock and unlock.

-tortoise-svn provides `dropdown` to select TortoiseSVN action and provides `dropdown` to select target dir or file.
+tortoise-svn provides `dropdown` to select TortoiseSVN action.
+Alternatively, you can select target file/directory first, then select the action.

+## Requirements
-**It runs only on Windows and needs the `TortoiseSVN` and TortoiseSVN command line tools (TortoiseProc.exe).**
+**It runs only on Windows and needs the TortoiseSVN and TortoiseSVN command line tools.**

+If TortoiseSVN is not installed at `C:\\Program Files\\TortoiseSVN\\bin\\TortoiseProc.exe`, please specify the correct path by setting property `TortoiseSVN.tortoiseSVNProcExePath` in user `settings.json`.

 ### Commands